Langevin molecular dynamics derived from Ehrenfest dynamics

 The large mass $M\gg 1$ together with the bounded forces $\partial_X\lambda_0(X_{BO}^t)\sim 1$ make the dynamics slow and position increments are better studied in the slower time scale, where $\tau:=M^{-1/2}t$ and $\hat\tau:= M^{1/2}\tau=t$,

 since this dynamics does not depend on $M$; we will use greek letters $\tau,\sigma,\ldots$ to denote time in the slow scale and latin letters $t,s,\ldots$ for time in the fast scale.
-The Born-Oppenheimer approximation leads to accurate approximation of observables for the {\it time-independent Schr\"odinger equation}, in the case electron eigenvalues do not cross:
+The Born-Oppenheimer approximation leads to accurate approximation of observables for the {\it time-independent Schr\"odinger equation}, in the case there is a spectral gap around the ground state: